Ra'am: Late 1990s-2010s

+Joint List

 After the electoral threshold to gain Knesset seats was raised from 2% to 3.25%, the party joined with Hadash, Balad, Ta'al, and the Islamic Movement to form the Joint List for the 2015 election.
 For the April 2019 election, it ran on a list with Balad.
 The party again ran as part of the Joint List in the 2020 election.
+The alliance split in January 2021.

 Coalition government

-In the 2021 elections the party won four seats in the Knesset.
+In the 2021 elections, the party won four seats in the Knesset.
 Within the fragmented political landscape of Israel, these seats gave the party the role of kingmaker in determining the next government after Benjamin Netanyahu failed to form one.

+The party was open to forming a government with Likud, but Religious Zionist Party leader Bezalel Smotrich opposed the idea.
+Abbas stated in a 2026 interview with Channel 12 that "foreign actors" were in favor of a Netanyahu government during those talks.

 On 2 June 2021, party leader Mansour Abbas signed an agreement to form a coalition government, the first time an independent Arab party became a member of the Israeli government, and the first time in more than 50 years that any Arab party formed part of the Israeli government; a photograph of Abbas, sitting with Yair Lapid and Naftali Bennett, signing the coalition agreement was widely circulated.
 The agreement included guarantees that more than 53 billion shekels (US$16 billion) would be spent to improve infrastructure and reduce crime in Arab towns, provisions protecting homes built without permits in Arab villages, and recognition for Bedouin towns in the Negev desert.

 On 28 October 2021, the cabinet approved a plan to spend US$9.4 billion to improve employment opportunities and health services for Israeli Arabs and improve housing, technology, and infrastructure in Arab areas; it included a further US$1 billion to address high crime rates in Arab areas.
 In the scale of funding range of issues in the Arab community addressed, the plan had little precedent in Israeli history, and Abbas and Ra'am were widely credited with pushing forward what Abbas called a "historic step" forward for Arab Israelis.
 The plan was signed into law when the budget passed on 4 November.

-At the United Arab List's urging the coalition government recognized several Bedouin villages and connected thousands of previously-illegal homes to the electrical grid.
+At the United Arab List's urging the coalition government recognized several Bedouin villages and connected thousands of previously illegal homes to the electrical grid.